EmeraldCHEN/playwright-test-agents-demo/tests/permit_portal_test_plan.md

 Assumptions:
 - Tests start from a blank/fresh state (no prior session cookies or localStorage).
 Clear session before each test.
-- Test account used: `emeraldchen@emeraldchen25.onmicrosoft.com` (used only for exploratory runs; credentials managed securely outside test code).
 - The portal is deployed at the URL above and accessible from the test environment.
 - Application content (sample text/images) may be static sample content; tests should validate functional behavior more than exact text copy.